 New Purple Construction

 - The thickness of these mattresses varies.
-Purple 2 is the thinnest and firmest at 11″ thick.
+Purple 2, for example, is the thinnest and firmest at 11″ thick.
 Purple 3 is softer and an inch thicker.
 Purple 4 is the softest of the three new options and is 13″ thick.

 - On top of each version of the new Purple mattress is a layer of Purple’s proprietary Smart Comfort Grid.
 This hyper-elastic polymer is supportive until you put enough pressure onto it to soften it.
 Purple 2 has 2″ of this material; Purple 3 has 3″; and Purple 4 has 4″.

 - In all versions, half an inch of transition foam separates the gel grid from the coil system beneath.

 - The coil system contains 7.5″ of individually wrapped coils.
 These coils are made with a durable material and offer great support.

 - A polyfoam outer shell provides reinforced edge support.